-employment adjustment costs are sunk: if firm and worker cannot agree to continue their relationship, then the firm has to pay the hiring costs again in order to find another worker to match with.
-We make this timing assumption in order to generate wage setting under bilateral monopoly, as in a search and matching model, which we believe to be a realistic feature of the labor market.
-Firms and households bargain over the wage as a way to share the match surplus.
+Employment relationships generate a strictly positive surplus.
+This property of our model comes from the assumption that wages and effort levels are determined after employment adjustment costs are sunk: if firm and worker cannot agree to continue their relationship, then the firm has to pay the hiring costs again in order to find another worker to match with.
+We make this timing assumption in order to generate wage setting under bilateral monopoly, as in a search and matching model, which we believe to be a realistic feature of the labor market.15 Firms and households bargain over the wage as a way to share the match surplus.
 These negotations are limited only by the outside option of each party.
 The lower bound of the bargaining set is given by the reservation wage of the household, the wage offer at which the household is indifferent between accepting the offer and looking for another job.
 Similarly, the upper bound of the bargaining set is the reservation wage of the firm, the wage offer that makes the firm indifferent between accepting the offer and hiring a different worker.
-Within these bounds, any wage is consistent with equilibrium, see Hall (2005).
-Clearly, the bounds of the bargaining set are endogenous variables, which we now derive before introducing an equilibrium selection rule for the wage within the bargaining set.
+The bounds of the bargaining set are endogenous variables, for which we now derive equilibrium conditions.
+Then, the bargained wage can be written simply as a linear combination of the upper and lower bounds of the bargaining set.